 IndyCar and supermodified veteran Davey Hamilton, a native of Boise, Idaho and longtime John Nicotra friend, began joining the Nicotra team on a part-time basis in 2007, as well.
-Over a dozen years later, Hamilton still competes at Oswego in a Nicotra Racing super, normally during International Classic weekend and at least one regular-season event.
+Hamilton would race a Nicotra super part time at Oswego through the 2016 season.
+The pair captured one Oswego feature win together on opening night May 11, 2013.

 Nicotra Racing began to hit their stride in 2008.
 Otto put together a very consistent season, capturing his first feature win behind the wheel of a blue Nicotra machine in the May 19 opening day show for the non-wing supers and he would go on to win the team’s first Novelis Supermodified Oswego track championship by 30 points over Pat Lavery.
 Including his May 10 victory, Sitterly rounded up six top-five finishes.
 Hamilton led the Nicotra team in the Classic, finishing fourth.